Marie Brennan ACCA, 4th September 2019

 As with the Irish resident version, this process provides that the individual, company or other entity will account for taxation on the dividend at some other stage.
 For example, if an individual takes a dividend from an Irish based business and can avail of the above conditions then they would account for taxation on the dividend wherever they are tax resident, e.g. resident for more than 6 months or 183 days.

-If you would like more information on Dividend Withholding Tax for Irish residents or the possibility of being DWT exempt as a non-resident individual, company or other entity feel free to contact the team at Company Bureau on +353 1 6461625 or email email@example.com.
+If you would like more information on Dividend Withholding Tax for Irish residents or the possibility of being DWT exempt as a non-resident individual, company or other entity feel free to Contact Us or call the Company Bureau team on +353 1 6461625.